bihealth/sodar-core/docs/source/app_projectroles_settings.rst

 ================================

 If you want to utilize LDAP/AD user logins as configured by projectroles, you can add the following configuration.
-Make sure to also add the related env variables to your configuration.
+Make sure to also add the related environment variables to your configuration.

 This part of the setup is **optional**.